C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

 environment.

-- Check which of the images that you have used for your timeline are open source and which ones can used w only be used with permission.
+- Check which of the images that you have used for your timeline are open source and which ones can only be used with permission.
 Where can you find this information if you search on the web?

 - Write a short abstract of 150-words in your template on what you have found on the web, and what you can do with it.

-  1. See [this document](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/481194/c-notice-201401.pdf) For an overview about handling copyright in the United Kingdomn.
+  1. See [this document](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/481194/c-notice-201401.pdf){:target="_blank"} For an overview about handling copyright in the United Kingdomn.
-  2. See [this video clip](https://youtu.be/1DKm96Ftfko) on the principles of Creative Commons.
+  2. See [this video clip](https://youtu.be/1DKm96Ftfko){:target="_blank"} on the principles of Creative Commons.
   3. See this overview on copyright in French (to add document Cecile).
-  4. See [this clip]( https://vimeo.com/36881035) about the origin and history of copyright.
+  4. See [this clip]( https://vimeo.com/36881035){:target="_blank"} about the origin and history of copyright.
-  5. For  websites that offer images free of copyright click on one of the links below: https://ccsearch.creativecommons.org https://www.flickr.com/creativecommons/ https://www.flickr.com/commons/usage/
+  5. For  websites that offer images free of copyright click on one of the links below:
+      https://ccsearch.creativecommons.org
+      https://www.flickr.com/creativecommons/
+      https://www.flickr.com/commons/usage/